DerimB/TennisClubWebApp/README.md

 ## About the Team & My Contribution

-This web application was developed by a team of three students as part of our CS 460W Software Development course.
-My personal contributions included:
+This web application was built by a team of three students as part of our CS 460W Software Development course.
+While the project was collaborative, I took on a leadership role during multiple phases and contributed heavily to both backend and frontend development.

+My individual contributions included:

-- Setting up the backend using Python (Flask) and SQLite.
+- Designing and implementing the backend using Python, Flask, SQLAlchemy, and SQLite.
-- Creating the database models and API routes (authentication, reservations, finances, etc.).
+- Creating API routes for core functionality such as login, reservations, guest tracking, and finances.
-- Implementing court reservation logic and guest charging functionality.
+- Developing the reservation system, including court conflict checks and guest billing logic.
+- Building key frontend features in JavaScript such as the login flow, reservation form, member directory search, and treasurer account tools.
-- Leading integration and unit testing, including reservation flow and access control.
+- Leading integration and unit testing using Python's `unittest` framework — covering authentication, role-based access, and edge case handling.
-- Developing major frontend logic for login, member directory, and reservation pages.
-- Writing setup instructions and documentation.
+- Writing the technical documentation and setup instructions used to run the project.

-This was a collaborative project, and I ensured the backend structure and functionality were clean, testable, and well-documented.
+- Helping coordinate code integration, debugging, and task management throughout the semester.

+This project gave me a chance to apply full-stack development skills in a real team setting while taking initiative on complex features and testing workflows.
+It also helped sharpen my understanding of the software development life cycle (SDLC), especially in areas like requirement gathering, iterative development, testing, and deployment.

 ---